fter the grand success of last year’s “Diwali Decor Ideas

 Traditional Brass Lamps:

 Traditional brass lamps encompass a rich south Indian culture and have been used as a decor accentuating element for ages.
 Brass along with bronze is an unusual but aesthetically appealing combination.
-See yourself how these two exquisite metals are creating a pleasing vignette and wall behind in warm color is setting a perfect background.
+See how these two exquisite metals create a pleasing vignette and wall behind in warm color setting a perfect background.